secure access service edge (SASE)

-Secure Access Service Edge, also known as SASE -- pronounced "sassy" -- is a cloud architecture model that bundles network and security-as-a-service functions together and delivers them as a single cloud service.
+Secure access service edge, also known as SASE and pronounced sassy, is a cloud architecture model that bundles together network and cloud-native security technologies and delivers them as a single cloud service.

-SASE allows organizations to unify their network and security tools in a single management console.
-This provides a simple security and networking tool that is independent of where employees and resources are located.
-SASE requires little to no hardware, using the widespread connectivity of cloud technology to combine SD-WAN with network security functions, including:
+SASE lets organizations unify their network and security tools in a single management console.
+This provides a simple security and networking tool that's independent of where employees and resources are located.
+SASE requires little to no hardware and uses the widespread connectivity of cloud technology to combine software-defined wide area network (SD-WAN) with network security functions, including the following:

-With the number of remote workers increasing, and organizations increasingly using cloud services to run applications, SASE offers a convenient, agile, cost-effective and scalable SaaS product for networking and security.
+With the number of remote workers increasing and organizations using cloud services more often to run applications, SASE offers a convenient, fast, cost-effective and scalable SaaS product for networking and security.

 This article is part of

-SASE does not rely on inspection engines in data centers.
-Instead, SASE inspection engines are brought to a nearby point of presence (PoP).
-A SASE client (such as a mobile device with a SASE agent, an IoT device, a mobile device with clientless access, or branch office equipment) will send traffic to the PoP for inspection and forwarding -- to the internet, or across the central SASE architecture.
+A SASE platform doesn't rely on inspection engines in data centers.
+Instead, SASE inspection engines are brought to a nearby point of presense (POP).
+A SASE client, such as a mobile device with a SASE agent, an internet of things (IoT) device, a mobile device with clientless access or branch office equipment, sends traffic to the POP for inspection and forwarding to the internet or across the central SASE architecture.

 - Global SD-WAN service.
-SASE uses an SD-WAN service with a private backbone, which avoids latency issues from the global internet and connects the individual PoPs used for security and networking software.
-Traffic rarely touches the internet, and only does so to connect with the global SASE backbone.
+SASE uses an SD-WAN service with a private backbone, which avoids latency issues from the internet and connects the individual POPs used for security and networking software.
+Traffic rarely touches the internet and only does so to connect with the global SASE backbone.

 - Distributed inspection and policy enforcement.
 SASE services don't just connect devices; they protect them.
 Inline traffic encryption and decryption are table stakes.
 SASE services should inspect traffic with multiple engines that operate in parallel.
 Inspection engines include malware scanning and sandboxing.
-SASE should provide other services as well, such as DNS-based protection and distributed denial-of-service (DDoS) protection.
-Local regulations, such as General Data Protection Regulation (GDPR), should be enforceable in the SASE's routing and security policies.
+SASE should provide other services as well, such as domain name system-based protection and distributed denial-of-service protection.
+Regulations, such as the General Data Protection Regulation, should be enforceable in the SASE's routing and security policies.

 - Cloud architecture.
-SASE services should use cloud resources and architectures with no specific hardware requirements, and should not include service chaining.
-Software should be multi-tenant for price friendliness and able to instantiate for rapid expansion.
+SASE services should use cloud resources and architectures with no specific hardware requirements but shouldn't include service chaining.
+Software should be multi-tenant for cost-effectiveness and able to instantiate for rapid expansion.

 - Identity-driven.
-SASE services have access based on user identity markers such as specific user device and location, as opposed to the site.
+SASE services have access based on user identity markers, such as specific user devices and locations, as opposed to the site.

 What are the benefits of SASE?

-Ease of use.
-There is one management platform that controls and enforces an entire organization's security policies, offering operational simplification.
+- Ease of use.
+One management platform controls and enforces an entire organization's security policies, offering operational simplification.
 This is a major improvement for IT teams, enabling them to move away from site-centric security to user-centric security.

-Overall simplicity of the network.
-There is no need for complex and expensive Multiprotocol Label Switching (MPLS) lines or network infrastructure.
+- Overall simplicity of the network.
+There's no need for complex and expensive Multiprotocol Label Switching (MPLS) lines or network infrastructure.
 The entire network infrastructure is adapted to make it simple, maintainable and easy to consume -- regardless of where employees, data centers or cloud environments are located.

-Offers enhanced network security.
+- Enhanced network security.
 Effective implementation of SASE services can protect sensitive data and help mitigate a variety of attacks, such as man-in-the-middle interceptions, spoofing and malicious traffic.
-Leading SASE services also provide secure encryption for all remote devices, and apply more rigorous inspection policies for public access networks (such as public Wi-Fi).
-Privacy controls can also usually be better enforced-- by routing traffic to PoPs in specific regions.
+Leading SASE services also provide secure encryption for all remote devices and apply more rigorous inspection policies for public access networks, such as public Wi-Fi.
+Privacy controls can also typically be better enforced by routing traffic to POPs in specific regions.

-Backbone and edge unification.
-SASE lets a single backbone be combined with edge services -- like content delivery networks (CDNs), cloud access security brokers (CASBs), VPN replacement and edge networking.
+- Backbone and edge unification.
+SASE combines a single backbone with edge services, such as content delivery networks, CASBs, virtual private network replacement and edge networking.
 SASE lets a provider offer cloud, internet access, data center services, networking and security functions all through a single service -- as a joint effort across networking, security, mobile, app development and systems administration teams.